AsanapuramVenugopal/AsanapuramVenugopal/README.md

 - 👋 Hi, I’m @AsanapuramVenugopal
-- 👀 I’m interested in python
+- 👀 I’m interested in python,oracle,front end development (Html & Css)
-- 🌱 I’m currently learning python full stack development
+- 🌱 I done with python full stack development
 - 💞️ I’m looking to collaborate on with people
 - 📫 How to reach me as a good python developer

 <!---